bolilla/id_vision/07-Company-relationship-with-identities.md

 So far, it is common practice to hear statements associating identity with security.
 These statements sound like "Let's put identity at the heart of security" or "Identity is the new perimeter".
 We have "Identiy driven security".

+In some companies, Security discipline has begun shifting from a cost to a business enabler.
+So should happen with the Identity discipline.
 In my opinion identity should guide the organisation decisions.
 It may sound naïve, but the longer I think about the decisions being made in a company, the more I think they relate to people.
 Of course it is people who have to take action and endure the consequences of the decisions, but the decisions themselves are very much associated to people: the cost of the salaries of the people working for the company, the assets of the people who have trusted the company with their assets, the markets are a reflection of the societies.

 From my perspective, all actors are entities and have identities, which can be modelled, profiled, quantified and managed.
 Those identities are the forces of nature of the universe of the companies.